PeggyZhu/prediction-writeup/Rmarkdown_sample.md

 ## I used Excel to pick up the index for such attributes, R loops with if conditions make be a easier approach.
 }
 ```
-- 5. Check to see whether we still have nearzero attributes within the retained dataset tdata.
-Based on the nsv result, we have eliminated near zero attributes in the tdata so far.
+- 5. Check to see whether we still have near zero attributes within the retained data set tdata.
+Based on the csv result, we have eliminated near zero attributes in the tdata so far.

 ```r
 {